ankesh1111/righteous-pancake-7159/README.md

 Lyst is a fashion technology company, and premium shopping app.

 # About this project: 🙌
-This is a Individual project, built by us in the Construct Week - Unit 4 at Masai School.

 In this project we have tried to clone frontend of Lyst.
 Project design is responsive for all screen sizes.
 This project is an effort to implement learning at masai and